kenjohnson/programming-questions/README.md

 ## Languages used
  The solutions are done in Javascript, using ES6.
- Starting in 2019, we have added solutions done in Python.
+ Starting in 2019, I have added solutions done in Python.

 ## How to run Javascript on windows
  You should have installed node